 And who doesn’t like Donald Trump?
 How could this possibly go wrong!!!

 Our newest package has been created based on our contact from Manchester offices.
-If you’re looking to hire an adaptable one hole set up, then the Blue Monster package might the package for you.
+If you’re looking to hire an something for your office , then the Blue Monster package might the package for you.

-This includes a 6-piece hole than can be changed from a long straight putt to several different arrangements to change things up.
-You can decide how many square or curved pieces you require to suit the needs of your office space and we’ll provide all the equipment you’ll need.
+This includes a 6-piece hole.
+This can can be changed from a long straight putt to several different arrangements to change things up.
+You can decide how many square or curved pieces you require.
+We can help make this suit the needs of your office space and we’ll provide all the equipment you’ll need.

 This can be hired on a daily, weekly or monthly basis from £99 a day* (*minimum hire 5 days).